Wyko/essential_deathworlders/content/books/good-training/3-instinct.md

 Adam’s silence this time wasn’t an inviting one, it was the thoughtful one he used when corralling his words.

-"…I have two options." he said, at last.
-"I can despair, or I can *hate.* I can look at all the shit that’s happened and all the beautiful people it shouldn’ta happened to, and…and I can say *‘no. Not on my watch.
+"...I have two options." he said, at last.
+"I can despair, or I can *hate.* I can look at all the shit that’s happened and all the beautiful people it shouldn’ta happened to, and... and I can say *‘No. Not on my watch.
 Over my dead body.’* **That** right there is The Hate, bro.
-I hate…I hate *everything* for not caring about us, and I kinda hate myself because I know that no matter what I do, I’ll never be strong enough to protect everyone…I’m not even strong enough to protect myself."
+I hate...
+I hate *everything* for not caring about us, and I kinda hate myself because I know that no matter what I do, I’ll never be strong enough to protect everyone...
+I’m not even strong enough to protect myself."

 Firth pondered that for a long while.
 He finished his beer, contemplated the empty growler, then arrived at a decision.
 "Bullshit, man.
 Just like you called on me.
-You’re, like…DUDE.
+You’re, like...
+DUDE.
 You have a team of dudes who ain’t gonna ever let you do this shit alone, y’hear?
 NOT EVER.
-And…" He built his resolve. "*I’m* not gonna let you do this alone, man.
+And..."
+He built his resolve. "*I’m* not gonna let you do this alone, man.
 I’ve seen the shit we’re gettin’ into.
 This is a *big* fight.
 I wanna murder these fuckers, dude.
 And I’m special like you, I think.
 I’m pretty sure I can do what you do.
-Just…I don’t really know how.
+Just...
+I don’t really know how.
 Not like you."

 He detangled and stood up, and rose to his full, impressive height.
 "Make me strong enough to help.
 Make me strong enough to kill them all."